etais-ee/etais-web/using/self_service.md

 - **Step 5:** Hereafter the system will need a couple of minutes to execute the order.
 Once the system changes the state to “Done”, your VD is ready to use.

 > *Please note!
 Only the person who ordered the VD, can access the service.
-If the Owner did not order but just approved it, the is not accessible by the Owner.*
+If the Owner did not order but just approved it, it is not accessible by the Owner.*